 4) Mudharabah time deposits with Mudharabah Muthlaqah agreement that is pledged as collateral for receivables and financing amounted to Rp919,584 and Rp2,264,618 as of 31 December 2021 and 2020, respectively.

-39. NONCONTROLLING INTERESTS IN NET ASSETS OF CONSOLIDATED SUBSIDIARIES a.
-Authorised, Issued and Fully Paid Capital
+39. NONCONTROLLING INTERESTS IN NET ASSETS OF CONSOLIDATED SUBSIDIARIES

 This account represents noncontrolling interests in net assets of consolidated Subsidiaries are as follows: